Cretan Dakos Salad: Easy Greek Bruschetta Recipe

 Feta cheese, dried oregano, and kalamata olives, a few ingredients in our Cretan Dakos Salad recipe

-Feta cheese, dried oregano, and Kalamata olives, a few ingredients in our Cretan Dakos Salad recipe
+Feta cheese, dried oregano, and Kalamata olives—a few ingredients in our Cretan Dakos Salad recipe

-Greek Dakos Salad Ingredients
+Dakos Salad Recipe

-3 large ripe tomatoes
+6 small ripe tomatoes

 ¼ teaspoon salt